-Governor Ron DeSantis has announced that registration for the 2022 Florida Python Challenge® has opened, with the annual 10-day event being held August 5-14, 2022.
-Members of the public are now able to take the required online training and register to compete to win thousands of dollars in prizes while removing invasive Burmese pythons from the wild.
+The 2022 Florida Python Challenge® has opened, with the annual 10-day event taking place August 5-14, 2022.
+Members of the public are now able to compete to win thousands of dollars in prizes while removing invasive Burmese pythons from the wild.
 The competition is open to both professional and novice participants.

 “The Everglades is one of the world’s most prized natural resources, and we have invested record funding for Everglades restoration projects, including record funding for removal of invasive Burmese pythons which wreak havoc on the ecosystem,” said Governor Ron DeSantis.
 “Because of this focus, we have removed record numbers of invasive pythons from the Everglades.
 I am proud of the progress we’ve made, and I look forward to seeing the results of this year’s Python Challenge.”